mesako/SABERWest2023/docs/520-viral-protein-analysis.md

 #### Back to the file-reading...

-Use `read.delim` to read in one of the files.
+We can use `read.delim` to read in one of the files.
 You will have to specify the delimiter/separator.
 "\t" is usually how you specify a TAB character in character strings, like you would set as that argument.